website

 Even though Amanda hated getting older, she loved her birthday.
 We’ve both always celebrated our entire birthday month without any shame.
 I’m so glad I got to spend Amanda’s 40th birthday with her in NYC in 2019 and plan to continue toasting her each and every year.

 Amanda was a DJ (DJ Amanda Blaze) and every time I would go out with her, she would always play a particular song for me.
 The longer she kept it up, the funnier it would get each time she played it.
-It’s an old song, but every time I hear it, I’m sure to crank it all the way up and dance.
+Every time I hear Too Close by Next, I’m sure to crank it all the way up and dance.
 I can feel her near me and just picture us laughing and dancing together.
+I almost fell off the couch last year watching the movie, Leave the World Behind, because Julia Roberts and Mahershala Ali dance to that exact song in the middle of the movie, haha!
+This just made me think that reminders of our loved ones are everywhere if we look for them.

 Alison and Amanda next to a music definition print and an Amanda Blaze record